 Breakfast fellowship & food drive

-Our daily Breakfast Fellowship is attracting record numbers, and the need for breakfast food grows weekly.
+Our Breakfast Fellowship (Monday, Wednesday and Friday) is attracting record numbers, and the need for breakfast food grows weekly.
 Contributions of eggs, grated cheese, grits, coffee, cream, and juice are always welcome to support this important ministry.
+All are welcome to join.

 We also collect easily heated canned foods (chunky soups, macaroni cheese, ravioli, etc.).